xajkep/Teaching-HEIGVD-TWEB-2015-Project/USERMAN.md

 ![newpoll5](./usermanimg/newpoll5.png)

 You are now redirected to your home page.
-It shows the newly cleated poll:
+It shows the newly created poll:

 ![polls2](./usermanimg/polls2.png)